Hamiltonian field theory close to the wave equation: from Fermi-Pasta-Ulam to water waves: Applications

 \end{enumerate}

 \end{theorem}

-The proof of this theorem is based on the fact that a solution of the KdV equation with analytic initial datum on the torus remains analytic for all times.
-In particular, since analyticity implies exponential decay of Fourier coefficients, this in turns implies exponential decay of Fourier coefficients for the FPU on the lattice.
+The proof of this theorem is based on the fact that a solution of the KdV equation with an analytic initial datum on the torus remains analytic for all times \cite{KaPo}.
+In particular, analyticity implies the exponential decay of Fourier coefficients, which in turn implies the exponential decay of the Fourier coefficients for the FPU system.

-Beside this point, technical difficulties arise when comparing the dynamics of the discrete system with the dynamics of the continuous one and studying the contribution of the \emph{singular} reminder of the discrete Laplacian that contains higher order derivatives.
-The idea to overcome these difficulties (see \cite{BamPo}) can be explained as follows.
-Writing down all the transformations, one has
+On the other hand, technical difficulties arise when comparing the dynamics of the discrete system with the dynamics of the continuous one, due to the contribution of the \emph{singular} remainder of the discrete Laplacian that contains higher-order derivatives.
+The latter problem is overcome by a combined use of the analyticity property of the KdV flow, closeness to the identity of the canonical transformation and Gr\"onwall lemma \cite{BamPo}.

-If one picks up an initial datum in $(\tilde{u},\tilde{v})$ with only one Fourier mode excited, then unfolding back transformations, the datum in $(R,S)$ is still analytic and it is also very close to an initial datum where only one Fourier mode is excited and same holds also for $(r,s)$.
-We call this initial datum $(r_a,s_a)$.
-Since $(\tilde{u},\tilde{v})$ evolves along the KdV flow, one has that $(\tilde{u}(t),\tilde{v}(t))$ is still analytic and thus, unfolding back the transformations, one has that also $(r_a(t),s_a(t))$ is analytic.
-Calling $(r(t),s(t))$ the time evolution at time $t$ for the lattice with initial datum $(r,s)$ one writes down evolution equation for the difference $(r(t)-r_a(t),s(t)-s_a(t))$ and estimates this distance using Gr\"onwall together with the fact that the normal form transformation is a close-to-identity transformation.
-In this estimates all high derivatives are applied to analytic functions and can be estimated using the exponential decay of Fourier modes.

-When comparing this result with numerical simulations and with recent result on Toda lattice (see \cite{BamMasToda}) one see that, in fact, it is not optimal.
-There is hope to perform a second canonical transformation to bring the Hamiltonian in normal form and for which the normal form is in \emph{KdV hierarchy}.

-KdV is an infinite dimensional integrable Hamiltonian system and it has infinitely many constants of motion (i.e. functionals on the phase space) that commute one with each other.
-Their explicit form is

-Thus there is hope that the analogous of Theorem \ref{thm:LocalisationFPU} could work with a second order normal form transformation yielding the (presumibly) optimal result of localisation of Fourier spectrum for time-scales $\leq T_f/\mu^{5}$ using the notation of the previous theorem.
+However, when comparing the above result with the numerical simulations and with the recent results on relating the FPU dynamics to that of the Toda lattice \cite{BamMasToda}, one realises that it is not optimal: the time scale of closeness to the KdV dynamics numerically observed turns out to be longer than $t\sim\mu^{-3}\sim\varepsilon^{-3/4}$.
+In fact, there is an actual hope to improve the latter result which rests on the fact that the normal form of the FPU problem is in the \emph{KdV hierarchy} not only to the first, but also to the second perturbative order.
+Then, an extension of Theorem \ref{thm:LocalisationFPU} could work with a second-order normal form transformation yielding the (presumably) optimal result of localisation of the Fourier spectrum on time-scales $\sim \mu^{5}\sim \varepsilon^{-5/4}$.

+Within this context, we present below the normal form construction of the FPU problem, including the Kodama transformation.